 - No requirement of name approval but the name.

 NGO Registration Fees is Rs.
 2000/- for urban & Rs.
 1000/- for a rural area.
 The fee for NGO registration is to be deposited electronically.

 NGO Registration Requirements in the form of Societies

-An NGO can also be formed in the form of Societies, and it is governed under Societies Registration Act, 1860 having a separate legal entity.
+An NGO can also be formed in the form of Societies, and it is governed under the Societies Registration Act, 1860 having a separate legal entity.